renderium/renderium/README.md

 **Throw errors:**

-- if layer already added
+- if layer has already been added to renderer

 #### `#removeLayer(layer)`